jvspeed74/Python-Workshop/assignment04/cipher/cipher.README.md

 ## Purpose

-For organization purposes, this module is split into 3 separate files:

-- `passage_manager.py`: Contains the 'PassageManager' and 'TextScraper' classes
-- `utils.py`: Contains miscellaneous function tools.
-- `main.py`: Contains the main script which serves the main purposes.

-The "cipher" directory is a namespace package; therefore, a file **moved** outside of the directory will not work as expected.
-The only file that needs to be ran is `main.py`.

-The Cipher module serves two main purposes:
+The Cipher script serves two main purposes:

 1. **Passage Manager**: Stores passages along with their titles and provides a method to display available passages.
    Users are able to add passages with select constraints.